-This 8-day all-inclusive writing retreat includes daily writing workshops, meditation, nightly salons, your own private room with ensuite bathroom, three meals a day prepared by our 5-star Tuscan chef (and accompanied by superb regional wines), 24-hour concierge service, PLUS a a free 90-day workshop of your choice (novel, memoir or screenplay to take within 12 months of registering) and an opportunity to meet and share your work with some of the most interesting and creative people you've ever met.
+This 8-day all-inclusive writing retreat includes daily writing workshops, meditation, nightly salons, your own private room with ensuite bathroom, gourmet meals accompanied by superb regional wines, 24-hour concierge service, PLUS a a free 90-day workshop of your choice (novel, memoir or screenplay to take within 12 months of registering) and an opportunity to meet and share your work with like-minded artists.

 Tuscany surpassed anything I could have imagined.
 I was led to places I would not have gone without this community of writers and Al at the helm.
 I surprised myself in the best of ways.
 I fell back in love with my story!

 Being at one of the most beautiful villas in all of Tuscany was a distant second to Al's powerful and insightful teaching.
 The workshops transformed my understanding of the writing process.

 A gentle breeze wafts through your open window.
 As you complete a satisfying writing session, your senses are awakened by the rich scent of grilled vegetables and Linguine alle Vongole emanating from the kitchen.
 You pass through the dining room where the table is being set for supper.
 A fire crackles.
 Your fellow writers sit lounging and enjoying a glass of Brunello.
 You join them, with the characters from your story still thrumming inside you.
 You're in that state of half-listening, half-absorbing, gradually returning to the world outside your imagination.
 You nibble a slice of pecorino on warm bread from the charcuterie plate and emit a deep sigh.